-- Gabapentin can cause deficiencies in calcium (it works on the calcium channels … not on the neurotransmitter GABA), vitamin D, vitamin B1, and folate.
-Ironically, all of these nutrients are needed for nerve repair.
+- Gabapentin can cause deficiencies in calcium as it works on the calcium channels … not on the neurotransmitter GABA.
+It can also cause deficiencies in vitamin D, vitamin B1, and folate.
+Ironically, all these nutrients help with nerve repair.

 - Most dogs develop tolerance over time … so they need higher doses – and the risk increases along with the dose, of course.

 - Gabapentin is not FDA-approved … but vets still frequently prescribe it to manage pain.

 What Research Has To Say About Gabapentin For Dogs